ntchris/voron_mod_super_diy/for_enraged_rabbit/mellow_ERCF_CanBus/README.md

 This is the Mellow ERCF canbus board
 ![mellow ercf](https://github.com/ntchris/voron_mod_super_diy/blob/main/for_enraged_rabbit/mellow_ERCF_CanBus/mellow_ercf_canbus_pcb.png)

-There are so many combination in the combination, so I think a HW/SW config note is necessary.
+There are so many combination in the configuration when using ERCF, see below, using sensorless homing...., so I think a HW/SW config note is necessary.
-A few key points:
+### A few key points in the config:
 Using SensorLess Selector Homing
 Mellow ERCF Board supporting Canbus
 Using CANBUS (not USB) to Klipper mother board